De Finetti's dividend problem and impulse control for a two-dimensional insurance risk process

-is a compound Poisson.
-We assume that $U_i$ ($i=1,2,...$) are i.i.d. distributed claims (with the distribution function $F$).
+is a compound Poisson process.
+We assume that $U_i$ ($i=1,2,...$) are i.i.d. distributed claims (with distribution function $F$).
+Throughout this paper we will assume that claims have an absolutely continuous distribution with density $f$.
 The arrival process is a homogeneous Poisson process $N_t$ with intensity $\lambda$.
-The premium income is modeled by a constant premium density $c$ and the net profit condition is then $c>\frac{\lambda}{\alpha}$, where $\frac{1}{\alpha}=\Exp[U_1]<\infty$.\\ Recently, several authors have studied extensions of classical risk theory towards a multidimensional reserves model (\ref{mdim}) where $X(t), x, c$ and $S(t)$ are vectors, with possible dependence between the components of $S(t)$.
-Indeed, the assumption of independence of risks may easily fail, for example in the case of reinsurance, when incoming claims have an impact on both insuring companies at the same time.
+The premium income is modeled by a constant premium density $c$ and the net profit condition is then $c>\frac{\lambda}{\alpha}$, where $\frac{1}{\alpha}=\Exp[U_1]<\infty$.\\ Recently, several authors have studied extensions of classical risk theory towards a multidimensional reserves model (\ref{mdim}), where $X(t), x, c$ and $S(t)$ are vectors, with possible dependence between the components of $S(t)$.
+Indeed, the assumption of independence of risks may easily fail, for example in the case of reinsurance, when incoming claims have an impact on both companies at the same time.
 In general, one can also consider situations where each claim event might induce more than one type of claim in an umbrella policy (see Sundt \cite{Su}).
 For some recent papers considering dependent risks, see Dhaene and Goovaerts \cite{DG, DG2}, Goovaerts and Dhaene \cite{DG3}, M\"{u}ller \cite{Mulla, Mullb}, Denuit et al. \cite{DGM}, Ambagaspitiya \cite{Am}, Dhaene and Denuit \cite{DD}, Hu and Wu \cite{HW} and Chan et al. \cite{chan}.

-In this paper we consider a particular two-dimensional risk model in which two companies split the amount they pay out of each claim in fixed proportions (for simplicity we assume that they are equal), and receive premiums at rates $c_1$ and $c_2$, respectively.
+In this paper we consider a particular two-dimensional risk model in which two companies receive premiums at rates $c_1$ and $c_2$ and then split the amount they pay in fixed proportions for each claim (for simplicity we assume that they are equal).
 That is,